OUR BLOG

 A Teacher's Ambition

-The most rewarding aspect of Harmony Choir is a community that genuinely enjoys working together.
+For Michelle, the most rewarding aspect of Harmony Choir is the sense of community among members who genuinely enjoy working together.
 “As long as morale is high, and people actually care, it’s difficult for something to go wrong,” says Michelle.
 Whether or not every choir member can read music or sing expertly, everyone puts in the same effort.
-This communal attitude is what makes the singing so healing.
-By helping others find their voice, one can find their own.
-Next semester, Director Michelle hopes to expand the Choir to have over sixty members.
-The Institute is excited to see where Harmony Choir leads in the future.
+This communal attitude is what makes singing so healing.
+By helping others grow in confidence, each member grows as well.

 Choir pic